Kushal997-das/Project-Guidance/Artificial Intelligence/Basic/Groq Dev/README.md

 3. Click the "Ask" button to submit your query.
 4. View the AI-generated response in the display screen.
 5. Use the copy button to easily copy the code snippets.

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check [issues](https://github.com/yashksaini-coder/GroqDev/issues) page.

-## 📝 License

-This project is [MIT](LICENSE) licensed.

----
-Note: This project is currently under development.
-People who want to contribute are welcome to do so.

-⭐️ Star this repo if you find it helpful!